One month with a… LiveWire S2 Alpinista (Verdict)

 What is the S2 Alpinista and where does it sit in comparison to conventional, combustion-powered motorcycles?
 Always a tricky one with electric bikes, given they don’t always align with our traditional understanding of engine capacity hierarchy in terms of licence compatibility, performance or status.

 Charging is another important consideration, and the LiveWire can’t match the Honda’s car-style rapid charging flexibility for plugging in on the public network.
 It does have a Type 2 AC charging port, which works with most home car chargers.
-And the bike arrived with a three-pin to Type 2 transformer for charging on the go.
-But however you intend to do this you’re going to need to carry your charging cable with you, and unlike the Zero DSR/X I tested previously there’s no onboard storage for doing so.
+And the bike arrived with a Type 2 adaptor for charging on the go and/or from a regular three-pin domestic socket.
+But, however you intend to do this, you need to carry your charging cable with you, and unlike the Zero DSR/X I tested previously there’s no onboard storage for doing so.
 Meaning I either risk going without or find space to put it in my already crowded backpack along with my laptop, waterproofs and many and various locks required for securing a bike in central Manchester.

 Good news?
 On my first run to and from the office I made it home with 19 per cent charge and 16 miles still ‘in the tank’, so I know it can do the commute ridden at the pace I’d be doing on a combustion bike and with no allowances for battery conservation.
 With that proof of concept established I’m now interested to see what life with an electric bike is actually like…